5afe/safe/specs/change_password/01_main.rst

 +++++++++++++

 - App is setup with a password
-- App is setup with fingerprint
+- App is setup with biometric authentication
 - User knows the password.

 Postconditions